abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 abp add-package Volo.Abp.Imaging.AspNetCore
 ```

 This package provides two attributes: `[CompressImage]` and `[ResizeImage]`.
-Whenever we use these attributes, the Image Manipulation System will automaticall compress and/or resize uploaded files.
+Whenever we use these attributes, the Image Manipulation System will automatically compress and/or resize uploaded files.

 ### Image Upload (with Compress & Resize)